HomesVic Shared Equity Initiative

 Chen is accepted into HomesVic for a shared equity contribution of $145,000 and, with her deposit of $29,000, is able to spend up to $580,000 to purchase a home.
 When inspecting dwellings, she finds one she likes and is able to secure it for $555,000.

 In discussion with the HomesVic team and the panel financier, Chen finances this from her borrowing limit of $406,000, her deposit of $29,000 and support from HomesVic of $120,000.
 In exchange, the Government’s proportional interest is 21.6% of the acquisition price.

 Ahmed purchases a property for $400,000 under the Program.
 The property was valued by the Panel Financier’s valuer at $405,000.
 The lower of the purchase price and the valuation is $400,000.
 Ahmed receives ‘Shared Equity Moneys’ under the Program totalling $100,000.
 The initial share held by the Government will be 25%, ie: $100,000/$400,000, expressed as a percentage.

-As a result of the payment, our share in your property has reduced by 4.33%.
+As a result of the payment, the Government’s share in Ahmed’s property has reduced by 5.05%.

 Reviewed 20 May 2019